 - Pediatricians can use their voice to advocate for children and families by contributing to the media.

 - Here are three different ways:

 - Op-eds submitted to publications such as the CT Mirror or Hartford Courant can be a impactful way to highlight child health issues and advocate for change.
 CT-AAP can offer edits and support in drafting an article.

 - Have questions?
-Check out our Tips for Op-ed Writing (link to PP)
+Check out our Tips for Op-ed Writing

 - Pediatricians may also be asked to participate in a press conference with an elected official or community organization to advocate for a child health issue.
 CT-AAP can offer support in preparation.

 - Social media and in particular twitter can be an important avenue for advocacy.
 There is a community of pediatricians on twitter who identify as #tweetatricians.
 The AAP has put together toolkits for social media advocacy.